The Turkish currency is collapsing. What is the impact ? - ExBulletin

 HOW WERE PEOPLE AFFECTED?

-With inflation exceeding 21%, according to government figures released on Friday, the prices of basic necessities have skyrocketed and many people in the country of more than 83 million people are struggling to make ends meet.
-The independent inflation research group, made up of academics and former government officials, puts the inflation rate at 50%.
+With inflation exceeding 21%, according to official figures released on Friday, the prices of basic necessities have skyrocketed and many people in the country of more than 83 million people are struggling to make ends meet.

+The Independent Inflation Research Group, made up of academics and former government officials, puts the rate of inflation at an astonishing 58%.
+Turkish opposition parties have long expressed skepticism about official inflation figures and questioned the independence of the Turkish Statistical Institute.

 The devalued pound drives up prices, making imports, fuel and consumer goods more expensive in Turkey, which depends on imported raw materials.
 Meanwhile, rents have skyrocketed and home sales prices, mostly pegged to the dollar, are rising.